cfengine/documentation/guide/special-topics/content-driven-policy.markdown

 status of three services on all our Windows machines and are given specialized reports on the outcome.
 The Content-Driven Policy services report is shown below.

+Note: Content-Driven Policy originally from the CFEngine Nova has not been part of masterfiles since 3.6.0. [`cdp_inputs` was removed](https://github.com/cfengine/masterfiles/commit/f3b877d98978be5684c5dad92ca87480a69b1b77) as part of moving to a unified base for policy that works with both CFEngine Community and CFEngine Enterprise.

 # Why should I use Content-Driven Policies?